The novel coronavirus (COVID-19) spread like wildfire, and the entire world had to remain trapped in homes.

 Zig Ziglar was an American author, salesman, and one of the world's most popular motivational speakers.

-With his quote, Ziglar emphasized that believing in other people's ability could reap significant benefits than not believing at all.
+Ziglar emphasized that believing in other people's ability could reap significant benefits than not believing at all with his quote.
 Also, people tend to perform better (more than they could imagine) if they know that someone else believes in them.

-CEO Jim Hooker found success in his venture (a marketing firm, Televerde) because he believed and valued convicted women, which were the larger part of the company's staff.
+CEO Jim Hooker found success in his venture (a marketing firm, Televerde) because he believed and valued convicted women, the largcompany'sf the company's staff.

-Thomas J. Watson, Sr. was an American businessman who led IBM's astounding growth as a Chairman and CEO of the company.
+Thomas J. Watson, Sr. was an American businIBM'sn who led IBM's astounding growth as a Chairman and CEO of the company.

 With the above quote, we can say that Thomas was a firm believer in learning from mistakes.
 According to Watson, eliminating such an employee (who learned by costing 600,000 to the company) will give other companies an advantage over him.
-It is like paying for your competitor’s training cost.
+It is like pcompetitor'sur competitor's training cost.

 One of the vice presidents, Mark Fields, spoke that Ford Edge has some technical problems and it won’t be ready for the scheduled distribution.
 Mulally clapped to Field's response, even though the Vice Presidents were supposed to defend the problems in the past.